 During the summer of 2002, the college constructed a “phase one” boathouse on land purchased from the town in Sawyer Park.
 It was named Smith House to honor the family who worked so tirelessly to secure the club at Bowdoin.
 The Ricciardi family generously donated its construction crew to put up the building and in October of 2002, the crew moved out of the marina onto the Sawyer Park site.
 The boathouse was always intended as a transition to a more complete development of a facility.
 Plans were drawn and the college approved the project in 2007, but the Great Recession of 2008 put the development on hold.
 The club’s growth in athletes and equipment makes completion of a new boathouse more urgent than ever.

 Out of The Past

-Doug Welling joined Coach Birney as assistant in the fall of 2011, as the club was celebrating the 25th Anniversary of the Reintroduction of Rowing at Bowdoin.
+Doug Welling joined Coach Birney as assistant in the fall of 2011, as the club was celebrating the 25th Anniversary of the Restoration of Rowing at Bowdoin.
 A gala gathering of alumni and parents in October recognized the origins of rowing in the 19th century and the contributions and support of so many who have dedicated themselves to providing rowing at Bowdoin.

 At the retirement gathering, Coach Welling was introduced as the next Head Coach of Men’s and Women’s Rowing.
 Doug brings a wealth of experience and skill to the job, as well as an appreciation of the culture and spirit that has grown the club since 1985 into the community it is today.
 With his leadership and dedication and the support of so many who carried an oar to the beaches and docks, the future of rowing at Bowdoin is bright.